Call Over the Air

 Call Over the Air (German: Ruf aus dem Äther) is a 1951 Austrian drama film directed by Georg C. Klaren and Georg Wilhelm Pabst and starring Oskar Werner, Lucia Scharf and Fritz Imhoff.

 It was made at the Sievering Studios in Vienna with location shooting at the Dachstein in the Alps.
 The film's sets were designed by the art director Fritz Jüptner-Jonstorff.
-Although filming took place in 1948, it wasn't released for a further three years in either Austria or West Germany.
+Although filming took place in 1948, it was not released for a further three years in either Austria or West Germany.

+The film is regarded as lost.